-If you live in the northern hemisphere, you likely see your fair share of rain.
-In fact, training in the rain is pretty unavoidable.
+Training in the rain is pretty unavoidable.
 What you can control is what you wear.
-Investing in a running jacket that will keep you protected from light rain and torrential showers will transform your running experience and keep you exploring the trails all year round.
+Investing in a high-quality waterproof will transform your running experience and keep you exploring the trails all year round.

 We look for a variety of features in a running rain jacket, but top of the list has to be waterproof and water-resistant capabilities.
 It might not always be raining though and just because it's raining, doesn't mean the temperature in the single digits.
 Hence, we also must consider breathability, range of movement, weight, and fit when choosing a waterproof running jacket that needs to be both comfortable and functional.